2019 SOR-sponsored Travel Grant Award Winners

 Mackenzie Wilson, SPT – Indiana University

-I am extremely grateful to have been sponsored by the Section on Research to attend APTA’s Combined Sections Meeting in Washington, DC.
+I am extremely grateful to have been sponsored by the Academy of Physical Therapy Research to attend APTA’s Combined Academys Meeting in Washington, DC.
 My CSM experience was amazing!
 I was able to present three research posters for projects I have been a part of over the past few years, which were all integral for developing my passion for research involvement.
 I also attended numerous engaging sessions that helped expand my knowledge on topics of my interest.
 Personally, my favorite part of CSM is connecting and reconnecting with students and professionals in the PT field.
 National conferences are wonderful avenues to network and create relationships that will help boost your career and the PT profession as a whole.

 Thank you again for your support in attending CSM!